arooj-ilyas/100-days-of-code/log.md

 ### Day 22: October 17, 2022

-**Today's Progress:** Backend week - Debugging, CJS in Node.js and Local Modules
+**Today's Progress:** 🔙🔚 Backend Week - Debugging, CJS in Node.js and Local Modules

 **Thoughts:** Starting off the week going through the common practices when debugging, how to approach it and why readable code is so important.
 Then went on to learn about Node.JS and why we use it.
 Learnt about the v8 JavaSCript Engine,what modules are and the different systems that exist (CJS-Common JS and ESM-ECMA Script Module).
 Finished the day with a light workshop where we practiced importing and exporting modules in CJS.
 This is all still very new to me so definitely will require a lot more hands-on practice and additional research in my own time before I understand node.js and modules better!